-With more and more of us working remotely from home, often in multi-functional hybrid spaces, maintaining a calm and compartmentalized environment in which to live and work in is key.
-And when you've invested in the best desk you can find, implementing the most stylish and functional desk organization ideas is a must to keep your WFH space working for you.
+With more and more of us working remotely from home, often in multi-functional hybrid spaces, maintaining a calm and compartmentalized environment you live and work in is key.
+And when you've invested in a chic desk, implementing the most stylish and functional desk organization ideas is a must to keep your WFH space working for you.
+We've already rounded up our favorite desk organizers to buy, but here's some inspiration if you've got a small space to work with.

-With a well-thought-out home office setup, we can be our most productive selves.
+Because with a well-thought-out home office setup. we can be our most productive selves.
 Simple tweaks can make for easier starts and streamlined days, whether your head is in a spreadsheet or not...

 Must-try desk organization ideas to improve your space